intelsdi-x/snap/docs/PLUGIN_SIGNING.md

 Plugin Signing
 ==============
 # Security
-By default, the Snap daemon (snapd) has plugin signing verification enabled.
+By default, the Snap daemon (snapteld) has plugin signing verification enabled.
 To disable it or turn it to warning, the flag `--plugin-trust, -t` can be set to 0 or 2 respectively.

 ##How it works
 ![How it works](https://cloud.githubusercontent.com/assets/14298289/19846788/de129a2a-9f4a-11e6-8275-fdd5fac63c82.png)